ZaidUD/midatlantic-elevationmap/README.md

 The CHM and DEM are generated using a deep generative learning model designed for image translation pretrained on depth estimation.
 The model was trained to estimate vegetation height from 1m-resolution multispectral imagery, leveraging image-translation and depth estimation techniques to generate a realistic elevation model.

-During training, the model used the [High-resolution orthorectified camera imagery mosaic](https://data.neonscience.org/data-products/DP3.30010.001) (multispectral) and the [Ecosystem structure](https://data.neonscience.org/data-products/DP3.30015.001) (CHM) from the [NEON project](https://data.neonscience.org/) by NSF.
-NEON's multispectral imagery and CHMs are collected from an airborne platform.
+The canopy height model (CHM) and digital elevation model (DEM) are generated using a deep generative learning model for image translation, pretrained on depth estimation.
+For training, the model used [High-resolution orthorectified camera imagery mosaic](https://data.neonscience.org/data-products/DP3.30010.001) (multispectral) and [Ecosystem structure](https://data.neonscience.org/data-products/DP3.30015.001) (CHM) from the NSF [NEON project](https://data.neonscience.org/).
+The NEON multispectral imagery, originally collected at 0.1-meter resolution, was resampled to 1 meter per pixel.
+The CHM was derived from airborne LiDAR point clouds with sub-meter accuracy, also aggregated to 1-meter resolution.
+The model was trained to take the multispectral bands as input and generate the corresponding CHM.

-The model was tasked to use the multispectral bands as input and generate the corresponding CHM.
+The performance of the model was evaluated on a testing set of images never seen by the model, achieving a mean absolute error of 2.74 meters and a root mean squared error of 4.53 meters.

-During inference, the model used high-resolution (1m) Multispectral imagery from the National Agriculture Imagery Program (NAIP), collected during leaf-on conditions in 2023.
+During inference, the model used high-resolution (1m) multispectral imagery from the National Agriculture Imagery Program (NAIP), collected during leaf-on conditions in 2023.
 NAIP imagery provides red, green, blue, and near infrared bands, capturing detailed vegetation patterns across the Mid-Atlantic.

 Limitations include reduced accuracy in urban areas with sparse vegetation or under cloud-covered RGB inputs or out-of-distribution camera settings for the multispectral imagery.